A home in the Canary Islands

 Visit the highest point in Spain

-There are many attractions popular with expats, tourists and locals in Tenerife, and as a fairly small island most places are relatively easy to get to.
-One of the most popular tourism spots is Mount Teide, the highest point in Spain and the centre of Teide National Park – which is a UNESCO World Heritage Site and the most visited national park in Spain.
-Tenerife is also incredibly popular with golf aficionados, and of course, the beaches of the island will always remain an attractive feature.
+There are many attractions popular with expats, tourists and locals in Tenerife.
+As a fairly small island most places are relatively easy to get to.
+One of the most popular tourism spots is Mount Teide, the highest point in Spain and the centre of Teide National Park.
+This is a UNESCO World Heritage Site and the most visited national park in Spain.

 There are two international airports on Tenerife, the only Canary Island with more than one; Tenerife North Airport and Tenerife South Airport, which is the largest by far.
 This is served by numerous cities across the UK by many airlines including British Airways, easyJet, Jet2, Monarch, Norwegian Air Shuttle and Ryanair; there are also multiple flights connecting the island to the rest of the Canaries, Spain mainland and further into Europe.